 When’s the last time you called for a cognac-based cocktail or had it with food?
-The specific style of brandy has earned a stiff reputation for being a drink for older gents, being possessed of bitter notes that younger audiences may not savour.
+The specific style of brandy has earned a stiff reputation for being a drink for older gents, being limned by bitter notes that younger audiences may not savour.

 By simply using barrels that are three to eight years of age for the ageing process (as opposed to young barrels, which impart some bitterness) – Martell have redefined the flagship with a mellower, smoother liquid that goes down well with food and dessert, and is easy drinking on its own or on the rocks.

 We put that into practice (on our own volition) at a tasting at Empress@ACM, spooning the new formula liberally into our noodles and later, the restaurant’s excellent pandan creme brulee.
 With some Medallion on hand as well, comparison is easy.
-The rounder profile of the Aged in Red Barrels allows for more harmony in the pairing, whereas there is marked discordance when repeating the act with the Medallion.
+The rounder profile of the Aged in Red Barrels allows for more harmony in the pairing, with the tail end of pandan’s vanilla notes segueing nicely into the soft Red finish.
+There is marked discordance when repeating the act with the Medallion.
 Expect hints of apricot and peach in the mild drink – we wouldn’t even recommend rocks, as the amber liquid seems well-balanced enough right out the bottle.

 Can we call the new blend ‘Red’ for brevity?
 Definitely, says House of Martell Cellar Master Christophe Valtaud.
 “That’s what I call it,” he chuckles.
 He adds that the full “Aged in Red Barrels” was more a consequence of legal requirement than any marketing spiel.